Captain’s Laminate Highlights

 - Check 3rd party ratings: Angie’s List, Better Business Bureau, Google, and other reputable online sites

-- Quiz the installer with conversational questions
+- Quiz the installer with conversational questions (see below)

 What questions can you ask?